SannaAb/Pseudogenes/README.md

 ```
 The required python modules (pandas, pysam and psutil) will be installed.
-You can make sure that everything was installed correcly by typing Ppsy.py within the terminal.
+You can make sure that everything was installed correcly by typing Ppsy.py within your environment.

 ### Other dependencies